 How long does a Trimix injection last?

-Trimix should produce an erection lasting around 1 to 2 hours, usually within 20 to 30 minutes of administration at most.
+Trimix should produce an erection lasting around one to two hours, usually within 20 to 30 minutes of administration at most.
 After this time, it should lose its efficacy, and any erection should go away on its own.
-For some men, erections during the 1 to 2 hour effective time period go away following orgasm and ejaculation, whereas for others, they do not.
-Erections that don’t, however, and last 4 hours or longer, are considered dangerous and a medical emergency, and you should seek emergency medical care to avoid potentially permanent damage to your penis.
+For some men, erections during the effective time period go away following orgasm and ejaculation, whereas for others, they do not.
+Erections that don’t, however, and last 4 hours or longer are considered dangerous, and a medical emergency, and you should seek emergency medical care to avoid potentially permanent damage to your penis.
 The risk of this outcome increases with higher dosages, which is another reason to be sure to follow your prescriber’s instructions with regard to how many units of Trimix to take.